BadmWe/dspyt-webpage/dspyt/posts/gitcoinbetaroundanalysis.md

 - uniqueContributors: the number of unique contributors to the campaign
 - createdAtBlock: the block number at which the campaign was created
 - updatedAtBlock: the block number at which the campaign was last updated
+- metadata.matchingFunds.
-- metadata.matchingFunds.matchingFundsAvailable: whether matching funds were available for the campaign
+matchingFundsAvailable: whether matching funds were available for the campaign
-- metadata.matchingFunds.matchingCapAmount: the maximum amount of matching funds available
+- metadata.matchingFunds. matchingCapAmount: the maximum amount of matching funds available
 - metadata.feesPercentage: the percentage of fees charged by the platform for the campaign
 - metadata.feesAddress: the address to which fees were sent
+- metadata.
+quadraticFundingConfig.
-- metadata.quadraticFundingConfig.matchingFundsAvailable: whether quadratic funding was enabled for the campaign
+matchingFundsAvailable: whether quadratic funding was enabled for the campaign
+- metadata.
+quadraticFundingConfig.
-- metadata.quadraticFundingConfig.matchingCapAmount: the maximum amount of matching funds available for quadratic funding
+matchingCapAmount: the maximum amount of matching funds available for quadratic funding
+- metadata.
+quadraticFundingConfig.
+minDonation
-- metadata.quadraticFundingConfig.minDonationThresholdAmount: the minimum donation amount required to qualify for quadratic funding
+ThresholdAmount: the minimum donation amount required to qualify for quadratic funding

 The "count" row shows the number of non-missing values for each column, the "mean" row shows the average value for each column, and the "std" row shows the standard deviation for each column.
 The "min" row shows the minimum value for each column, and the "max" row shows the maximum value for each column.